GarryBullock/gbullock-reflex/README.md

 # gbullock-reflex
 Reflex tester and trivia game aid

-A working apk can be found at the src/bin/app-debug.apk.
+A working apk can be found at the app/bin/app-debug.apk.
 After installation it will appear under the name gbullock-reflex in the launcher.

+UML Documentation can be found at app/doc/gbullock-reflex_UML.dia

 A video demonstration can be found on youtube at: https://www.youtube.com/watch?v=xrWXONjvNKk